-(Millions of yen) Prior fiscal year From April 1, 2004 To March 31, 2005 Current fiscal year (From April 1, 2005 To March 31, 2006 6. %6 The following loss on impairment of fixed assets was recorded for the year ended March 31, 2006: Usage Type Location Losses Izunokuni City, Idle assets Land and Shizuoka Pref., and others 10,527 locations The Company determined that the Company, taken as whole, constituted a single group of assets because the Company's automobile business, mainly consisting of manufacturing and sales of vehicles, generates cash flows as a group.
+D : C 1 (Millions of yen) Prior fiscal year From April 1, 2004 Current fiscal year (From April 1, 2005) To March 31, 2005 To March 31, 2006 6. %6 The following loss on impairment of fixed assets was recorded for the year ended March 31, 2006: Usage Type Location Losses Izunokuni City, Idle assets Land and others eight other locations 10,527 The Company determined that the Company, taken as whole, constituted a single group of assets because the Company's automobile business, mainly consisting of manufacturing and sales of vehicles, generates cash flows as a group.
 However, The Company determines whether an asset is impaired on an individual asset basis if the asset is either considered idle or is to be disposed of.
-The Company has recognized an impairment loss on certain id assets due to a significant decline in their market value by reducin their net book value to the respective net realizable value of ea asset.
-The resulting loss amounted to ¥10,527 million and has be recorded as a special loss in the accompanying non-consolidat statement of income.
-This special loss consisted entirely of impairment loss on land.
+The Company has recognized an impairment loss on certain idle assets due to a significant decline in their market value by reducing their net book value to the respective net realizable value of each asset.
+The resulting loss amounted to ¥10,527 million and has been recorded as a special loss in the accompanying non-consolidated statement of income.
+This special loss consisted entirely of an impairment loss on land.
 The net realizable value of each idle asset was measured based on its appraisal value.
-6. %7 The write-down of investments and receivables amounting to ¥24,219 million includes a write-down of investments in subsidiaries and affiliates in the amount of ¥23,986 million.
-7. X7 The write-down of investments and receivables amounting to ¥32,565 million includes a write-down of investments in subsidiaries and affiliates in the amount of ¥32,077 million.
+6. $\mbox{\%}7$ The write-down of investments and receivables amounting to $\mbox{\$}24,219$ million includes a write-down of investments in subsidiaries and affiliates in the amount of $\mbox{\$}23,986$ million.
+7. %7 The write-down of investments and receivables amounting to \$\\\\$32,565\$ million includes a write-down of investments in subsidiaries and affiliates in the amount of \$\\\$32,077\$ million.
 7. %8 Major items included in prior period adjustments Additional research and development costs resulting from the revision of the related agreements for the prior fiscal year ¥15,994 Additional co-development costs with Renault related to prior fiscal years ¥14,771